Forgot password

 Grey Talon is apparently one of the heroes in Deadlock.
 Image via Gabe Follower on X/Twitter

-Valve has been targeting former and current Smite pros, inviting them to play Deadlock early and give their two cents on the game.
+Valve has targeted former and current Smite pros, inviting them to play Deadlock early and give their two cents on the game.
 Dexerto reported in early June that Valve has pretty much invited every Smite pro and content creator under the sun.
-One of them, Incon, said for that outlet that Valve is “playing to win” and that “he feels Deadlock is set up for success.”
+One of them, Incon, said for that Valve is “playing to win” and that “he feels Deadlock is set up for success.”
 Hi-Rez Studios, the team behind Smite and its upcoming engine update Smite 2, will have a hard time combatting Valve’s latest project, Incon said.

 Deadlock has been compared to numerous games out there, and generally feels like a mashup of the core parts of several titles including Valve’s own Team Fortress 2 and Dota 2, but also Overwatch 2, Smite, and even Heroes of the Storm to a certain extent.
-In essence, it is nothing more than a MOBA but with a different camera angle, but its many elements definitely reveal its influences.
+In essence, it’s nothing more than a MOBA but with a different camera angle, but its many elements definitely reveal its influences.

 The game is still in the playtesting phase and hasn’t been officially announced or acknowledged by Valve itself.
 Given the state of the game revealed by leaked videos, the big day might not be that far.